kengraf/nadialin/website/docs/hunter_readme.md

 > "You make all the rules, in this game of fools" - Face-2-Face: 10-9-8

 > "Bollocks to the rules!" - Lord of the Flies
 - Attack your friends, attack your enemies, attack yourself!
-Just __DO NOT ATTACK THE INFRASTRUCTURE!__

 > Rules are not necessarily sacred, principles are. - Franklin D. Roosevelt